About Boolder

 Photos and geographical data (GPS) were collected by the Boolder team.

-The problem names and grades come mainly from Bleau.info and Cosiroc.
+The problem names and grades come mainly from Bleau.info, Cosiroc and Topo Bleau.

 Some of the boulder drawings (in top view) are inspired by existing guidebooks.
 We are working to replace them with original drawings.